 7, 8, physics

-When we want to insert one element, e.g. limit, normally under calculus, we have to specify:
+When we want to insert one element, e.g. so we have a method:

 insert(parent, previousSibling)